 The first step is usually some kind of static code analysis followed by a suite of internal testing (e.g. unit testing).
 Next, some sort of discrete artifact is built (either a jarfile, binfile, tarball, etc) and pushed to an external store (e.g. Nexus or Amazon S3).
 After an artifact is generated and located in the external store, the artifact is staged in the cloud.
 If staging is a success, a series of black-box tests are run against the service (e.g. curl requests to HTTP endpoints, etc.).
 Lastly, the staged service is brought into production via one of two methods; either a blue-green deploy via DNS updates or a blue-violet deploy like for attaching new instances to an existing load balancer.
 And, that’s it – a new service is in production.

 Because everything starts and ends with the software development life-cycle it stands to reason that the sharper you keep your tools, the cleaner your work.
 If you or your organization can’t explicitly lay out your DevOps position, you’ve got a problem.
-Let 2019 be the year you achieve scale with your application, reach five nines of availability, and realize efficiency unlike anything you’ve done before.
+Let this be the year you achieve scale with your application, reach five nines of availability, and realize efficiency unlike anything you’ve done before.
 If that is what you seek then tightly coupling testing, integration, build pipelines, and deployments to your core software development process are critical.
-So in 2019 remember to stop using web UIs for configuration, codify all your resources, use open source, and automate everything.
+So, remember to stop using web UIs for configuration, codify all your resources, use open source, and automate everything.